bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+**Version 4.1.3**
+- Fixed morphling's being morphed during meetings
+- Fixed hide player names hiding the player's name during meetings
+- Added an option to the mayor: "Number Of Remote Meetings", so that the amount of mobile meetings is limited.

+**Version 4.1.2**
+- Made some general performance fixes.
+Special thanks to [probablyadnf](https://github.com/simonkellly)
+- Added an option to the ninja to get invisible after kill for x-seconds
+- Added a zoom out/overview function if you're dead and done with tasks
+- Added the sampled player to the morphling button
+- Fixed a bug where footsteps of the Detective and certain other game objects were visible in the fog of war
+- Fixed lawyer being exiled when their client is guessed in a meeting
+- Fixed multiple mod icons being shown when Submerged is loaded

 **Version 4.1.1**
 - Fixed a bug where the download submerged button did not work